Accessible Liverpool: Radio 1's Big Weekend Guide

 Bean There Coffee Shop

 This warm and welcoming café is a perfect pitstop for your morning caffeine fix.
-It has step-free access, a wheelchair accessible bathroom onsite, and clear signage - ideal for wheelchair users and those with sensory access requirements.
-Be sure to head here for breakfast from 8am as they close at 5pm sharp.
+It features step-free access, a wheelchair accessible bathroom on-site, and clear signage.
+This makes it an ideal spot for wheelchair users and those with specific sensory requirements.
+If you are visiting, keep in mind they open at 8am and close at 5pm sharp.

 Tavern Co